DataONEorg/dataone-integration/README.txt

 Usage:
 ------
 Usage for this package follows the Maven WAR packaging lifecycle.
-In particular

-Running all tests:
+The following goals do useful things:

  * mvn test      - used to run the unit tests
+ * mvn package   - used to build the MNWebTester WAR file.
  * mvn verify    - used to run the integration tests
- * mvn install - used to install the WAR in your local maven repository

- * mvn tomcat:deploy - used to deploy the war to a local tomcat server (local configuration required)

-Java integration testing options ** described fully at:
+Java integration testing options** described fully at:
         http://maven.apache.org/plugins/maven-failsafe-plugin/examples/single-test.html